 Holland Bloorview's research institute's annual symposium is a sought-after event that combines research and the family perspective in highlighting current and upcoming research, and engages health professionals, families, scientists, and government in a united discussion on key areas of focus in childhood disability research.
 The annual BRI Symposium is Canada’s largest hospital-based paediatric disability health research conference that combines research and the family perspective.

-The 13th Annual BRI Symposium theme is Advancing the global impact of childhood disability research: Driving forward discoveries for inclusive and meaningful life-changing impact.
-It will take place on Thursday, November 29.
+The 14th Annual BRI Symposium theme is At the Forefront of Radical Change: Transformational discoveries in childhood disability research.
+It will take place on Tuesday, November 19.

 This year's theme is an opportunity to showcase the leaps and bounds that Canadian research has made in advancing the field of childhood disability globally through ground-breaking research, discovery, innovation, family engagement, and action.
 It will feature research talks by experts and leaders in the field, and unearth current issues, challenges and opportunities for the future of childhood disability across the globe.

-This year’s symposium will feature five exciting and informative Breakout Sessions to choose from upon registration:
+This year’s symposium will feature four exciting and informative Breakout Sessions to choose from upon registration: